 - The Travel Bloggers Facebook group

-- We Travel We Blog Facebook group – smaller group for beginning to intermediate bloggers
+- We Travel We Blog Facebook group – smaller group for beginning to intermediate travel bloggers

 And that is it for my tips on becoming a professional travel blogger!
 Sold on the idea?
 Head on over to my Essential Packing List for Digital Nomads so you know what gear to pack for your journey!
 Finally, please note that some of the links in this post generate a small affiliate income to me if you use them, at no cost to you.
 I’ve listed every resource I find useful though, regardless of whether or not there is an affiliate earning.